Anatta336/vue-quote-builder/Progress.md

 What's the best practice for keeping front and back updated?
 Frontend is sending out PATCH whenever a change happens, but (currently) doesn't make a GET request to read the updated state.
 If someone else is logged in and altering the quote could get into a bit of a confused mess.
 On a multi-user system, run a GET every X seconds?

-I've been entirely using single file components.
-Should I be ready to swap to an alternative?
+I've been entirely using single file components - except for renderless components.
+Are there other forms I should be ready to use?

+It's easy for a renderless component to generate errors with multiple root node, because effectively it dumps whatever is in its default slot directly as its root nodes